imagibee/Gigantor/README.md

 ```

 ### Summary
 Gigantor provides several strategies for boosting performance.
 Depending on your use case some of these strategies may work better than others.
-Generally speaking, use as many of these strategies as your use case allows to maximize performance gains.
+Generally speaking, use as many of them as your use case allows to maximize performance gains.

-* Unbuffered IO
+* Use unbuffered IO
-* Parallel partition processing
+* Process the partitions in parallel
-* Parallel regular expression processing
+* Process multiple regular expressions in a single pass
-* Parallel file processing
+* Process multiple files or streams simultaneously

 ### Notes
 1. Target net7.0 if possible because of [regular expression improvements released with .NET 7](https://devblogs.microsoft.com/dotnet/regular-expression-improvements-in-dotnet-7/).